Routybor/Game-of-life/README.md

-# NSU-FlappyBird
+# NSU-GameOfLife
-Flappy Bird Game implementation with logisim and CDM
+Game of life implementation with logisim and CDM